njl/progcom/README.md

 ------------
 The process runs in two rounds; the first is called "kittendome", and is basically the process of winnowing out talks.
-Talks which aren't relevant for PyCon, poorly prepared proposals, or what-have-you, get eliminated from consideration.
+Talks which aren't relevant for PyCon, have poorly prepared proposals, or otherwise won't make the cut, get eliminated from consideration early.
 Talks aren't compared to one another; a low-ish bar is set, and talks that don't make it over the bar are removed.

 The second part of the process is "thunderdome".
 In thunderdome, talks are moved into groups, and those groups are then reviewed one at a time, with